Polycystic ovary syndrome (PCOS) is a hormonal disorder that is common among females of reproductive age.

 Meanwhile, certain dietary changes may lessen the effects of PCOS.

-PCOS is frequently associated with obesity and insulin resistance, and researchers have shown that weight loss and increased insulin sensitivity can help control the metabolic and hormonal features of PCOS.
+PCOS is frequently associated with obesity and insulin resistance, and

 Health experts tend to also recommend weight loss for people with type 2 diabetes, as this condition, like PCOS, is associated with obesity and other cardiovascular risks.
 They suggest that people with type 2 diabetes adopt diets low in carbohydrates.